arjungulzzz/ErrorAnalysis/backend-sql-queries.md

 **Step 2: (Optional) Fetch Individual Logs for Deepest Group**

 To populate the `logs` array for the deepest group level, you can run a separate query or fetch them alongside the main data.
 This is optional but enables the UI's final drill-down feature.
+Pagination could potentially be applied to this specific sub-query if you were to implement on-demand loading of logs within a group.

 **Step 3: Build the Nested Structure in Application Code**